Charcoal clouds swirled across an onyx moonscape of mud atop Gunung Marapi in West Sumatra. Hanging around didn’t seem like a good idea.

 Hours passed in solitude as I crawled up the mountain.
 That isn’t just hyperbole.
 I often had my hands on the trail.
 Despite the exertion, crawling through the rainforest alone like a big happy spider was peaceful and pleasant.
 Unfortunately, there was one problem: I was practically hiking in a garbage dump.

 I can honestly say that I’ve never hiked anywhere on this planet more blatantly, carelessly trashed.
-The trail up Gunung Marapi is worse than anything I saw in China, India, or elsewhere in Southeast Asia.
-Rubbish literally sticks to your feet.
+The trash I encountered while climbing Gunung Marapi was worse than anything I saw in China, India, or elsewhere in Southeast Asia.
+Rubbish literally sticks to your hands and feet.
 Bits of plastic have been ground into the dirt for years.
 I felt dirty just passing through.
 It’s the type of place where putting your hand on a rock yields the sticky corner from a sauce packet and a scrap of toilet paper.

 Laboriously stooping in exhaustion, I filled a large bag with rubbish to pack out.
 My guesthouse in Bukittinggi offered a pretty cool initiative to do so.
 Thank you, Ling and Hello Guesthouse.
-But the bag I wearily filled didn’t even make a dent.
+But the bag I wearily filled didn’t even make a dent in the rubbish.
 A bulldozer wouldn’t make a dent.
 Marapi is going to have to blow all that filth sky high if it is ever to be cleared.
 Maybe a heavy rain of flaming water bottles will help people wise up.

 My prized bag of trash was later seized by grinning rangers at the trailhead.
 It was then tossed onto a heaping pile of plastic to be burned that evening.
 Go figure.